Samwise Didier: Blizzard

-Didier joined Blizzard (then called "Silicon & Synapse") in 1991 when he saw a newspaper ad that only reads, "'make art for video games.'
+Didier joined Blizzard (then called "Silicon & Synapse") in 1991 when he saw a newspaper ad that only read, "'make art for video games.'
 Very descriptive.
 I think a programmer wrote it."
 He has worked there continuously since.
 "I've never worked for another game company," he said in a 2012 interview.
 "I never want to.
 I'm going down with the ship."
 His early work appeared in The Lost Vikings, Blackthorne, and Warcraft I. As well as continuing to contribute in-game and manual artwork, he took on increased responsibility in following Blizzard releases: he was a producer for The Death and Return of Superman and Justice League Task Force, an art director and producer for Warcraft II, an art director for Diablo, The Lost Vikings 2, StarCraft, Warcraft III, and Starcraft II, and a concept writer for Warcraft III: Reign of Chaos.
 As a voice actor, he performed in Warcraft III, World of Warcraft, and Heroes of the Storm.
 He was credited with additional contributions to Diablo II, Diablo III, and Overwatch.

 Didier's work intentionally invokes the spirit of pulp magazines and comic books.
 "We haven't changed our style since the very beginning," he said in 2004.
 "The first orc we ever did, in Blackthorne was just a little guy chasing after Blackthorne — but we thought, 'Hey, these guys are cool,' so we used that character for our orcs in WarCraft.
 Artistically, we've always gone for the same sort of goals: we try to keep everything over-the-top, over-proportioned, and really colorful, then we add in as much 'comic factor' as we can."

 The Pandaren race in the Warcraft universe are also a Didier creation, a result of his personal enthusiasm for pandas.
 Among other things, panda icons also appeared accompanying much of Didier's art, and could be seen in Warcraft III as the emblem on the Night Elf demon hunter's glaives, his name is written in the Paladin's book, when he casts a spell, and an unused Icon and two Models have the face of Didier's face, visible only in the Map Editor.
 In Starcraft II there is a multiplayer portrait, containing a "Panda Marine".

+On November 10, 2023, Didier announced his retirement from Blizzard via X, after 32 years with the company.
+Signing off with 'Always draw big shoulder pads'.